liuyuanyuan/FantasticPostgres/README.md

 > A list of fantastic [PostgreSQL](https://www.postgresql.org/) tools, resource and documents, inspired by [awesome-postgres](https://github.com/dhamaniasad/awesome-postgres).

 :elephant: Contributions welcome.
 Add links through pull requests or create an issue to start a discussion.
-Thanks:)
+Thanks :)

 ## Contents